 Emma's images are captured mostly in Derbyshire & Yorkshire, in heritage locations across the country, in rural towns and villages and the Peak District National Park.
 Still life work is captured in the 18th Century mill cottage where she lives.
 View a selection of Emma's work in her portfolio which is often updated to reflect recent work, and in the themed galleries - Derbyshire, Floral & Botanical, Heritage & Culture, Natural World, and Monochrome.

 In 2016 Emma exhibited for the first time at the Belper Open Houses event in Derbyshire.
-Emma's work has also been exhibited at The Old Station Gallery Open Exhibition, Rowsley, Derbyshire - later re-launched as The Old Lockup Studio in Cromford.
+The same year, Emma's photograph 'Up to the Light' was selected for The Old Station Gallery Open Exhibition, Derbyshire - later re-launched as The Old Lockup Studio in Cromford.
 She has been selling her work at various art and craft markets and events since 2016.
 What she has learned from her customers has enabled her to expand her range to include, not only traditional prints and cards, but many more gorgeous things that incorporate the best of Emma's fine art photography.
-You can explore PhotoHaiku's range from the buy page.
+You can explore the PhotoHaiku range from the buy page.

 For more information about traditional haiku poems see the followng links: